Note: This course is usually offered Summer and Fall.

 - To use gendered analysis to think critically about alternative approaches to economics.

 After completing this course, a successful student should have an understanding of topics such as:

-This course meets the All-University Core Curriculum (AUCC) requirements for Global and Cultural Awareness (Category 3E) and is approved under gtPathways in the content area of Economic or Political Systems (GT-SS1).
+This course is approved under gtPathways in the content area of Economic or Political Systems (GT-SS1).

 Please check the CSU Bookstore for textbook information.
 Textbook listings are available at the CSU Bookstore about 3 weeks prior to the start of the term.